High School Students

 High School Career Navigators

-Before you graduate high school, we encourage you to meet with a MECC Career Navigators at your school to help you with career and education planning.
+Before you graduate high school, we encourage you to meet with a MECC Career Navigator at your school to help you with career and educational planning.
 High School Career Navigators can assist students with:

 • Making informed decisions about their career and educational plans